Porges/ways-to-play/src/games/nine-mens-morris/index.md

 lang="ar-Latn">al-qirq</span> became <span lang="es">alquerque</span>, which has
 remained the Spanish name for this family of games until the present day.

+In France the game was in the past called <span lang="fr">marelles</span> (from which we get the English ‘merels’), probably deriving from a word meaning “small stone” or “token”.{%fn%}The <span lang="fr">marelles</span> name currently refers to hopscotch, due to the stones tossed upon the diagram.{%endfn%}

 {% image
     position="aside"
     alt="A section of a manuscript written in a calligraphic hand"